Graphics-Programming-Virtual-Meetup/resources/readme.md

 ### WebGPU
 - [Spec](https://gpuweb.github.io/gpuweb/)
 #### Tutorials
+- [Raw WebGPU](https://alain.xyz/blog/raw-webgpu) - An overview on how to write a WebGPU application.
+Learn what key data structures and types are needed to draw in WebGPU.
+- [WebGPU Step-by-Step](https://github.com/jack1232/WebGPU-Step-By-Step) - Code examples of Step-by-Step WebGPU [video series](https://www.youtube.com/watch?v=-hXtt4ioH5A&list=PL_UrKDEhALdKh0118flOjuAnVIGKFUJXN)

+## Portable APIs
+- [three-d](https://github.com/asny/three-d/) - A OpenGL/WebGL/OpenGL ES renderer in Rust which seeks to make graphics simple but still have the power to draw exactly what you want.
+- [wgpu](https://wgpu.rs) - is a cross-platform, safe, Rust graphics API.
+It runs natively on Vulkan, Metal, D3D12, D3D11, and OpenGLES; and on top of WebGPU/WebGL on wasm.
+The API is based on the WebGPU standard.
+It serves as the core of the WebGPU integration in Firefox, Servo, and Deno.
+#### Tutorials
-- [Learn wgpu](https://sotrh.github.io/learn-wgpu/) - Tutorial of WebGPU api using Rust and the wgpu library.
+- [Learn wgpu](https://sotrh.github.io/learn-wgpu/) - Tutorial of WebGPU API using Rust and the wgpu library.

 ## System Design
 ### Renderer Architecture